Charles Rowell

 Charles Rowell (1852–1909) was an English athlete: a famous runner and celebrated exponent of the sport of pedestrianism race-walking.

 Life

 Rowell was born in Chesterton, Cambridge in 1852, and was sometimes known as The Cambridge Wonder.
 He was initially hired as a pacemaker for champion Edward Payson Weston, but went on to have his own career.

-He was particularly successful in the 6 Day Race of the "go-as-you-please" style where competitors could walk and/or run as they wished, and which featured as an annual competition between the USA and UK from 1874 to 1888.
+He was particularly successful in the 6 Day Race of the "go-as-you-please" style where competitors could walk and/or run as they wished, and which featured as an annual competition between the US and UK from 1874 to 1888.